 And if your goals are going to save you money?
 Well, figure out how you’re going to use those savings.
 They might go a long way towards topping up your emergency fund or your travel savings.

 Ok, yes, it’s not quite as simple as setting your goals once, planning out how they’ll impact your budget, and then running off into the sunset with your money.
 But I think that at this point, we can both agree it’s not rocket science, either.
 I know, because these were the first four planning steps I took when I got serious about my money.

 The next four steps were things like figuring out how to handle not hitting my goals, and tracking my spending, and all the adjusting that comes with living in The Real World.
-I put those next four steps – the ones that help you implement your plans in real life – and a worksheet to help scope out your goals in the eight-step Bankroll Your Goals checklist, which you can grab right here.
+Those are the kind of things I’ve been writing about ever since, so grab a coffee, grab a blog post or five, and dig in to DIY your own, personalized plan to manage your money this year.

 You’ve so got this.